Every year the Red Door helps over 500 families affected by abuse and homelessness to heal and rebuild their lives.

-The Food Bank operates twice weekly at our Family Shelter and weekly at our Violence Against Women shelter.
+The Food Bank operates weekly at our Violence Against Women shelter.
 Families who come to our Food Bank are able to receive the fresh and staple foods they need, including culturally specific items, and donated supermarket gift cards.
 They are also provided with TTC fare to cover their transportation costs to and from the Food Bank.

-But the Food Bank is about more than just providing groceries for families.
-It’s a helping hand through a critical time.
-It’s giving a mother a sense of security and peace of mind, knowing that at the end of the month, she won’t have to choose between paying the rent and feeding her children.
+The Food Programs are about more than just providing groceries for families.
+They are a helping hand through a critical time.
+It’s a sense of security and support for a single mother working to build a brighter future for her family.
 That kind of support is invaluable.

 We simply can't provide this vital service without your support.
-100% of funding for the Food Bank, both monetary and in-kind, comes from donations.
-The majority of basic perishable items are provided by our partner, Second Harvest.
+The majority of funding for our Food Programs, comes from financial donations.
+Most of the basic perishable items for our food bank are provided by our partner, Second Harvest.
 We also receive in-kind support from the community through food-drives, in-kind gifts and product donations.

-This year we need to raise $85,000 to run the Food Bank service and to purchase specialty and culturally specific food items, non-perishable foods, supermarket gift cards and TTC tokens, as well as to support the dedicated volunteers who help out each week.
+This year we need to raise $97,500 to run our Food Programs to purchase non-perishable foods, supermarket gift cards and TTC tokens, as well as to support the dedicated volunteers who help out each week.
 Some of these volunteers are former residents who are giving back through service to the shelter.

 Help fund our costs with a one time donation

 - $10 — Provides TTC tickets for a mother to access the Food Bank for the week